mcollins-axway/axway-open-docs/content/en/docs/central/cli_central/cli_proxy_flow.md

 For details of the API, see [Create proxy API](https://d-api.docs.stoplight.io/api-reference/devops-api/create-proxy).

-## Promote an AMPLIFY SaaS Gateway API proxy
+## Promote an amplify SaaS Gateway API proxy

 The `promote` command deploys the latest revision of the API proxy to a target runtime group.
 It returns the URL of the deployed API proxy and, if you have specified an API key client authentication, a set of API keys to access the API proxy.